Things to keep in mind

 For the @freezed annotation part, you declare the id, name and the nullable description(If you remember previously in your graphql schema, you had a nullable String type).
 Then added the fromJson to parse your json from the graphql requests.

 If I explain the code from the @riverpod annotation by taking the "addUser" method as example.
-You loaded the GraphQL query file into a string.
+You change state of our information in which case it would be our user + our status to a loading one since we are returning a Future. then in our next state inside our AsyncValue.guard method, you load the GraphQL query file into a string.
 You create and intialize a MutationOptions variable, QueryOptions if getting the User.
 In the MutationOptions arguments.
 You create a GraphQL document by passing your string to ‘gql' special function.
 Then in your variables, you pass the json values to prepare for your request.
 In this case, that would be your name and description variable.
 When that part over, you can then call the request with client.mutate or client.query if getting the User passing along your options.
-Then you listen the results wether it is loading or having an exception.
-Finally you parse the json data with userJson and generate your User model that you will pass as your new state.
+Then you wait for the results or check if we have an exception.
+Finally you parse the user json data with userJson and generate your User model along with our status that you will return to pass as your new state.

 Now that you added your model, you can now link the widgets with Riverpod.
 Add the following in the files: